Critical-Infrastructure-Systems-Lab/PowNet/README.md

 # Citing this software
-If you use PowNet 2.0 in your work, please cite the following article:
+If you use PowNet 2.0 in your work, please cite the following [JOSS article](https://joss.theoj.org/papers/10.21105/joss.08035):

 ```
 @article{